oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 6.2.13 Sorting

-It must be tested that all keys in a CSAF document are sorted alphabetically.
+It MUST be tested that all keys in a CSAF document are sorted alphabetically.

 The relevant path for this test is: